sketch-hq/SketchAPI/docs/api/Library.md

 )
 ```

-Get the library for a Sketch document.
+Get the library for a local Sketch document.
 If the Document was already added as a Library, it will simply return it.
 If it is not already a Library, it will be added.

 | Parameters                                          |                          |
 | --------------------------------------------------- | ------------------------ |